ooples/pine_script_docs/source/concepts/Repainting.rst

-For all these reasons, unless you understand the subtleties of using `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__ at lower timeframes than the chart's, it is best to avoid it.
+For all these reasons, unless you understand the subtleties of using `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__ at lower timeframes than the chart's, it is best to avoid using the function at those timeframes.
-High-quality scripts will have logic to detect such anomalies, and prevent the display of results which would be invalid when a lower timeframe is used.
+Higher-quality scripts will have logic to detect such anomalies and prevent the display of results which would be invalid when a lower timeframe is used.